4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 12:00 PM — Monte Solaro chairlift

 €15 round-trip, €12 one-way.
-An open two-seater chairlift — no enclosed cabin — rising to 589 meters with views that expand with every meter.
-At the top: 360-degree panorama of the Bay of Naples, the Amalfi Coast, and on clear days, the mountains of Calabria.
+An open two-seater chairlift — no enclosed cabin — carries you to 589 meters, the view expanding with every meter.
+At the top: a 360-degree panorama of the Bay of Naples, the Amalfi Coast, and, on clear days, the mountains of Calabria.

 3:00 PM — Villa San Michele

-A villa-museum built by Swedish physician Axel Munthe in the late 1800s.
-Gardens on a cliff edge with jaw-dropping views.
+A villa-museum built by Swedish physician Axel Munthe in the late 1800s, with gardens perched on a cliff edge and jaw-dropping views.
 The Egyptian sphinx statue at the viewpoint is the island's most photographed spot.
 Entry €10.
 Allow 1.5 hours.

 Day 3: Via Krupp and Limoncello